Tips to Prepare for a Colorado Road Trip

 This tip may seem incredibly obvious, but it bears repeating.
 After all, you don’t want to be stuck on a backcountry road at night with a dead smartphone.
 Many restaurants and truck stops now have accessible plugs for charging devices, but charging yours before you leave is a good idea.
 Identify a trusted friend with whom you’ll periodically check in via voice or text, especially if you’re traveling alone.

 There are many more ways to prepare for a road trip, but safety is essential.
-Ensuring that your vehicle’s in good shape, bringing all-season clothing and emergency gear, having a plan, keeping essential documents nearby, and charging your devices can save you headaches on the road.
+Ensuring that your vehicle’s in good shape, bringing all-season clothing and emergency gear, having a plan, keeping important documents nearby, and charging your devices can save you headaches on the road.